seanmperez/The-Rise-of-Climbing/README.md

 ## Insights

-1. The vast majority of users on 8a.nu (86%) are male.
+1. The majority of users (86%) are male.
-2. Females are, on average, 27 lbs lighter and 5 inches short than males.
+2. Women are 27 lbs lighter and 5 inches short than men (on average).
 3. Males tend to climb a few grades above females in both bouldering and routes (possibly due to user bias).
 4. Most astonishingly, we can see the average user on 8a.nu is quite strong!
 The average max boulder climbed was V6-V8/9, and the average max route climbed was 5.12a-c, both of which are considered at the advance to expert level!

 Checkout https://www.guidedolomiti.com/en/rock-climbing-grades/ for more details.

 ## Future Plans
 There are quite a few improvements that can be gleaned from the modern climber that weren't done in this simple analysis.
 A few more metrics that would be great to calculate in the 8a.nu dataset include: